- 01 What Your Agent Is Really Being Hired To Do

 What Good Representation Looks Like

-The right Realtor should be able to explain how they will work for you, not just how they will advertise your property.
+The right agent should be able to explain how they will work for you, not just how they will advertise your property.

 They explain their pricing logic clearly